Paarth3098/ObjectDetection_data_multiplier/README.md

       crop should be placed inside its folder.

-V2 of this repo is going to come soon.....one in which you wont need the crop folder or any thing else.....
+V2 of this repo is going to come soon.....one in which you won't need the crop folder or any thing else.....